 - Are PCR and/or antigen tests available for U.S. citizens in Mauritius?
 Yes

 - If so, are test results reliably available within one calendar day?
 Yes

-- Test results are sent electronically, or patient can obtain a physical copy at Wellkin Hospital.
+- Test results are sent electronically, or patient can obtain a physical copy at the clinic or hospital.

 COVID-19 Vaccine Information